EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Experiment

-We compare different decoding strategies in Table \ref{tab:decode_auto} and Table \ref{tab:decode_manual}.
+\paragraph{Decoding Approaches} We compare different decoding strategies in Table \ref{tab:decode_auto} for automatic evaluations and Table \ref{tab:decode_manual} for human evaluations.
 We incrementally combine other techniques with beam search to validate their influence.
 We combine no-repeat-n-gram with greedy search by default since simple greedy search often leads to repetition in the generated text.
-Through the automatic and human evaluations, we conclude that (1) no decoding strategy outperforms others consistently across all evaluation metrics; (2) sampling tends to generate diverse responses but fails to maintain the sensibleness; (3) simple greedy decoding with no-repeat-n-gram yields surprising good performance in the human evaluation; (4) the model tend to generate self-contradict responses with the minimal length constraint, which is different from the English scenarios~\cite{blender}; (5) when combined with sampling, repetition control, and length penalty, beam search has relatively balanced performance.
+Through the automatic and human evaluations, we conclude that (1) no decoding strategy outperforms others consistently across all evaluation metrics; (2) sampling tends to diversify the responses but fails to maintain the sensibleness; (3) simple greedy decoding with the no-repeat-n-gram strategy yields surprising good performance in the human evaluation; (4) the model tends to generate self-contradict responses and hurt the consistency score in the human evaluation with the minimal length constraint, which is different from the English scenarios~\cite{blender}; (5) when combined with sampling, repetition control, and length penalty, beam search has relatively balanced performance.
 As a result, we choose this as our final decoding strategy.